6 Puppy Training BasicsMay 8, 2021 2021-05-23 11:48

-Make sure to note every time he is a good little dog, and let him know.
+Let him know and make sure to note every time he is a good little dog.
 He will thrive with all the reinforcement, his behavior will improve drastically, and you yourself will be more optimistic (it will be needed in the moments when you step in his poop in the middle of the night…).

 2. Have a routine